Easy Sourdough Tortillas Recipe (Made Two Ways!)

 Rolls the triangle pieces into round dough balls.
 They don’t need to be perfectly uniform.

-Heat one or multiple cast iron pans to medium-high heat.
+Heat one or multiple frying pans to medium-high heat.
 You want the pan to be piping hot before cooking your sourdough tortillas.

 Dust the countertop with a little bit of flour and roll out the dough until is it thin, almost translucent.
 It doesn’t have to be a perfectly round tortilla, it will still be just as tasty!